weihui1308/PAA/README.md

 <!-- If you find our paper and repository useful for your research, please consider citing our work: -->

 # News
-[2022/10/01] We have submitted our Physical-Adversarial-Attack survey on arXiv: [Physical Adversarial Attack meets Computer Vision: A Decade Survey](https://arxiv.org/abs/2209.15179). (:laughing::clap:) We will continue to polish this work. (:muscle:)
+[2022/10/01] We have submitted our Physical-Adversarial-Attack survey on arXiv: [Physical Adversarial Attack meets Computer Vision: A Decade Survey](https://arxiv.org/abs/2209.15179).
+We will continue to polish this work.
 # Order by Task <span id='id_666'>
 :speaker::speaker::speaker: Notice: Updated to 2023.05.08:alarm_clock:
 ## 1. Attack to Classification